How to Use Meetup.com to Grow Your Business

 It’s a networking event.
 You’re supposed to chat and meet like-minded people.

 Trust me, everyone else is feeling just as shy or awkward.
-Be the one person that leads the conversations and introduces others to one another — even if you just met them both!
+Be the one person who leads the conversations and introduces others to one another — even if you just met them both!

 Here are some questions you can ask people to break the ice: